GoogleCloudPlatform/community/tutorials/shared-vpc-gke-cloud-memorystore/index.md

       --role roles/container.hostServiceAgentUser
     ```

-1. Let's check the GKE cluster subnet.
+1. Let's check the GKE cluster usable subnets and validate the configuration we have done.

     ```bash
     gcloud container subnets list-usable \